 Flight Endurance Participants (two individuals per chapter; one entry per individual) analyze flight principles with a rubber band-powered model aircraft.

 Forensic Science Participants (one team of two members per chapter) take a written test of basic forensic science theory to qualify as semifinalists.
 Semifinalist teams will examine a mock crime scene and demonstrate their knowledge of forensic science and crime scene analysis.
 Students will be expected to survey the scene and use proper techniques to collect evidence from the mock crime scene.
 Students will then collect their data and perform a detailed written analysis of the crime scene.

 Future Technology Teacher Participants (two individuals per chapter) investigate technology education preparation programs in higher education and test their potential as a future technology educator.

-On Demand Video Participants (one team of two to six members per chapter) write, shoot, and edit a 60-second video on site during the conference.
+On Demand Video Participants (one team of two to six [2-6] members per chapter) write, shoot, and edit a 60–second video onsite during the conference.

-Prepared Presentation Participants (three individuals per state) deliver an oral presentation, using a digital slide deck, on an topic provided on-site.
+Prepared Presentation Participants (three individuals per state) deliver an oral presentation, using a digital slide deck, on a topic provided onsite.

 Promotional Design Participants (three individuals per state) use computerized graphic communications layout and design skills in the production of a promotional resource for TSA.

 Scientific Visualization (SciVis) Participants (three teams per state; an individual may participate solo in this team event) use either 2D or 3D computer graphics tools and design processes to communicate, inform, analyze, and/or illustrate a STEM topic, idea, subject, or concept.